fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 #    rxdart: 0.20
 ---

-[BigQuery](https://cloud.google.com/bigquery/) is a serverless [Data Warehouse](https://en.wikipedia.org/wiki/Data_warehouse) that makes it easy to process and query massive amounts of data quickly and cost-effectively.
+[BigQuery](https://cloud.google.com/bigquery/) is a serverless [Data Warehouse](https://en.wikipedia.org/wiki/Data_warehouse) that makes it easy to process and query massive amounts of data.
 It supports standard SQL queries in a web-based UI, via the command line, or with a variety of client libraries.
 In addition, it recently landed support for integrated machine learning, allowing you to build predictive models without data science skills.

 **What can you do with Big Query?**

 - Stream data to business intelligence tools like Data Studio, Tableau, etc.
 - Combine Web Analytics with iOS/Android on Firebase.
 - Organize and connect multiple data sources.
-- Build an horse racing ML model that makes you rich beyond your wildest dreams 🏇
+- Build an horse racing machine learning model 🏇

-In the following lesson, we will harness the data-crunching power of 👾 BigQueryML, along with DataStudio & DataLab, to build a predictive model from historical Horse Racing Data(https://www.kaggle.com/lukebyrne/horses-for-courses).
+In the following lesson, we will harness the data-crunching power of 👾 BigQueryML, along with DataStudio and DataLab, to build a predictive model from historical Horse Racing Data.
 Our goal is to turn this dataset into an ML model

 ## Import Data into Big Query